Time marches on, and I recognize that it is something that we cannot battle. We can defy or perhaps delay it, but in the end, it will win.

 If you are an avid reader (as I am) of classic literature, or perhaps an enthusiast of fantasy films, you might recognize this as a quote from J.R.R.
 Tolkien's 1937 classic The Hobbit.
 Bilbo Baggins has gotten separated from the dwarves and is lost in the deep darkness of the goblins' warren.
 He stumbles upon a ring and then meets Gollum, a denizen of the dark who engages him in a game of riddles to determine if he escapes or comes to dinner.
 Of course, he would be the main course at said dinner.
 This particular riddle is one that Gollum asked of Bilbo, and it is one that has meaning to every person who walks the earth.
 The answer, of course, is time.

 Particularly in sports, time comes to call upon all who play.
 A time comes when our body simply cannot perform at a level that we have grown accustomed to, and we must face the facts.

 I read an online article wherein Justin Verlander, pitcher for the Houston Astros, said that he would like to play in Major League Baseball until he is 45 years of age.
 Most players are finished by their mid-30s, maybe closing in on 40 if they are unbelievably fit and fortunate health-wise.
 Mid-40s is difficult, to say the least.
 This got me thinking of others who have battled time and won, at least delaying the inevitable for a bit longer than most of us.

 George Blanda of the NFL

 But that's not all he did.
-In addition to his offensive stats he also punted, had a couple of kickoff returns, and recovered 23 fumbles.
+In addition to his offensive stats, he also punted, had a couple of kickoff returns, and recovered 23 fumbles.
 He even had a pass interception!
-Elected into the Hall of Fame in 1981 on his first ballot, Blanda and his longevity may never be equaled in football again.
+Elected into the Hall of Fame in 1981 on his first ballot, Blanda and his longevity may never be equalled in football again.

 Robert Parish of the NBA